Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-city in and state capital of North Carolina, United States of America
+town in North Carolina, United States

 Mid-route town